C++ multiset find

 Example 1

-Let's see the simple example to find the element with the given key value:
+Let's examine a straightforward example of locating the element with the specified key value:

 #include <iostream>